Agaricus xanthodermus - Yellow Stainer

 Agaricus xanthodermus, the Yellow Stainer, can cause serious stomach upsets and so should not be eaten.
 It can be confused with other members of the Agaricaceae.

-No other common white mushroom turns such a bright chrome yellow so rapidly when handled, although a few of the edible Agaricus species do bruise slightly yellow, so it is important to check all characteristics, including odour, when making an identification.
+No other common white mushroom turns such a bright chrome yellow so rapidly when handled, although a few of the edible Agaricus species do bruise slightly yellow, and so it is important to check all characteristics, including odour, when making an identification.

 Identification guide